-That's certainly a very large part of accountability.
-In terms of accountability to our own organization, as Leon said, the relationship between the Board, the Director and the organization is something that's evolving.
-If you look at over the last seven years or so that we've added At-Large Director and even before when we had a liaison, that liaison in general, went from us to the Board and we rarely saw that person.
+That is certainly a very large part of account ability.
+In terms of accountability to our own organization, as Leon said, the relationship between the board, the director and the organization is something that is evolving.
+If you look at over the last 7 years or so that we had a At-Large director, and even before, when we had a liaison, that liaison in general went from us to the board and we rarely saw that person.

-As we're learning, as we're caring more about our interaction with the Board, you'll find, I think the relationship is getting stronger.
-The interactions are getting more common.
-That's not an accident.
-That happened deliberately over the last number of years with both the previous Chair and current Chair and the previous Board member and the current Board member to increase the number of interactions to make sure that the Board, person we have on the Board does not lose touch with what the important issues are and is continually getting feedback.
-I think that's only going to increase.
-I think that's true regardless of who gets elected.
+As we are learning, as we are caring more about our interaction with the board, you will find I think the relationship is getting stronger, the interactions are getting more common, and that is not an accident.
+That's happened deliberately over the last number of years with both the previous chair and current chair and the previous board member and the current board member, to increase the number of interactions, to make sure that the board, person we have on the board does not lose touch with what the important issues are, and is continually getting feedback.
+I think that is only going to increase, and I think that is true regardless of who gets elected.
 Thank you.

-Thank you very much, Alan.
-Now, we have ten minutes left.
-I will ask two questions, one for each candidate.
-There are questions for single candidate each.
-I didn't intend to ask questions but you pushed me to ask those questions about language.
+TIJANI BEN JEMAA: Thank you very much, Alan.
+Now we have ten minutes left.
+I will ask two questions.
+One for each candidate, so they are questions for single candidate each.
+I didn't intend to ask questions, but you pushed me to ask this question about language.

 The first question is for Leon.
-I have seen and heard you.
-I have seen you on your answers to the written questions and heard you today speaking about having a better language service at ICANN, adding list of other language as to be interpreted or translated too.
+I have seen and heard you, I have seen you on your answers to the written questions and heard you today speaking about having a better language service at ICANN, adding lot, a list of other languages to be interpreted to or translated to.

 I would like to ask you, Leon, do you imagine how much this will cost?
-Do you think that if you are speaking about a professional translation and interpretation, it will be really costly, very, very costly.
+Do you think that, if you are speaking about a professional translation and interpretation, it will be really costly, very very costly.
 And I am not sure it will be possible to implement it.

-If you are speaking about machine translation or about community translation, it will not be the same because we experienced this before and it wasn't successful since it was misleading.
-You don't have the same meaning from a language to another.
-So I ask you, did you think about that?
-Is it implementable for you?
+If you are speaking about machine translation or about community translation, it will not be the same, because we experienced this before, and it wasn't successful, since it was misleading.
+You don't have the same meaning from language to another.

-The other question for Alan now, Alan you spoke about languages and you said, "I think that we need the language services in other communities not only in ALAC and the GAC."
-I understand that but do you agree with Leon about having more languages to be interpreted too more than the UN languages?
+I ask you, did you think about that, is it implementable for you?
+The other question for Alan now, Alan, you said, you spoke about languages and you said, I think that we need the language services in other communities, not only in ALAC and the GAC.
+I understand that.

+But do you agree with Leon about having more languages to be interpreted to, more than the U.N. languages?
 Thank you.

-We'll start by Leon, for sure, because the answer of Alan will depend on the answer of Leon.
+We will start by Leon for sure, because the question of, the answer of Alan will depend on the answer of Leon.
 Leon, go ahead.